lncd/bebop/README.txt

 == Changelog ==

+v1.1.2 - 02.11.2012 - Minor Release

+This is a minor update which fixes some bugs found in version 1.1.1, improves security, an changes the user interface slightly.

+Feature Updates:
+* Increased RSS output limit from 250 to 500.

+Bug Fixes:
+* RSS - Fixed a bug which only allowed 20 items to be returned at a time fro RSS feeds.
+* RSS - Redefined pubDate in the RSS feeds as the date the item was uploaded to the original source.
+* RSS - Added wpPubDate the the RSS feeds and defined it as the date it was added to BuddyPress.

+Other:
+* Corrected various spelling mistakes.

 v1.1.1 - 25.09.2012 - Minor Release

 This is a minor update which fixes some bugs found in version 1.1.